DemonDxv/Anticheat-Open-Source/README.md

 # Open Source Anticheat
 A free anticheat for the community that is open source.

 Adding full support soon for 1.9.x - 1.16.5

- **(Highly recommended to use 1.8.x as all version above have not been tested)**

 Feel free to report any issues in the "Issues" tab